How to Improve Your Website's Google Ranking in 30 Days

 - ✅ No broken links (use a free tool like Broken Link Checker)

-- ✅ XML sitemap exists and is submitted to Google Search Console
+- ✅ XML sitemap exists and is submitted to Google Search Console (check yours with our sitemap checker)

 Week 2: Content That Ranks